hausdorff/davidbalbert.github.com/_posts/2014-06-14-reverse-engineering-python-apis.md

 Looks like I have to go in through the back door.

-[Ed. note: Allison Kaptur, everyone's favorite Python nerd, [writes in](https://twitter.com/akaptur/status/477805916382035968) to tell us there was a much easier way.
+[Ed. note: Allison Kaptur, everyone's favorite Python nerd, [writes in to tell us that we didn't have to go through the back door, because the front door was in fact open](https://twitter.com/akaptur/status/477805916382035968).
 Ok, well, in my defense I don't know what the hell I'm doing.]

 ## What is the name of the method, again?